Apicurio/api-controller/README.md

 ## Installation

-1. We must start by creating the namespace that will be used for this project:
+1. We must start by creating the Gateway that will handle the traffic for our applications.
+We provide one in [the deployments directory](./deployment/petstore/gateway.yaml)

+2. Once the Gateway is available, we must create the namespace that will be used for this the diffent workflow components:

   `oc apply -f ./deployment/namespace/apicurio-api-controller.yaml`

 3. Now we have to deploy Strimzi.
-It can be installed from Operator Hub in Openshift or using the following command:
+It can be installed from Operator Hub in your Openshift cluster.

-`oc create -f https://strimzi.io/install/latest?namespace=api-controller -n api-controller`

 4. Once Strimzi is installed, we must create the Kafka cluster and the Connect cluster that will be used for firing events from Apicurio Registry: